anycable/docs.anycable.io/docs/pro.md

-# AnyCable-Go
+# AnyCable Pro

 <p class="pro-badge-header"></p>

-AnyCable-Go Pro aims to bring AnyCable to the next level of efficient resources usage and developer ~~experience~~ happiness.
+AnyCable Pro aims to bring AnyCable to the next level of efficient resources usage and developer ~~experience~~ happiness.

+> Not sure which edition you need?
+See [Editions](./editions.md) for a comparison of open source, Pro, and AnyCable+.

 > Read also <a rel="noopener" href="https://evilmartians.com/chronicles/anycable-goes-pro-fast-websockets-for-ruby-at-scale" target="_blank">AnyCable Goes Pro: Fast WebSockets for Ruby, at scale</a>.